 3A.
 Waking up at Brahmamuhurt (auspicious time at dawn)

 Due to the cold in this season you feel like sleeping longer but ideally you should wake up at Brahmamuhurt (an hour and a half before sunrise).
 Waking up at this time every day is an act which keeps you disease-free.

-In the morning after brushing teeth inhale medicines.
-This serves as a deterrent to diseases such as cold, cough etc. Make a bidi using paper and fill with ajwain powder.
+In the morning after brushing teeth inhale fumes of herbal medicines.
+This serves as a deterrent to diseases such as cold, cough etc. Make a bidi (roll) using paper and fill with ajwain powder (carom seeds powder).
 Light one end and take three puffs of the fumes from the other end through the nose and exhale from the mouth.
 Tulsi leaf powder can also be used.

 3C.
 Regular massage of the body with oil before a bath

 In winter perform a lot of exercise and do hard work.
-Massage the body with oil, then perform exercise and bathe only half an hour after exercise.
-If this is not possible then the timing may be changed as per their convenience.
-Only do not bathe for half an hour after exercise.
+Massage the body with oil, then perform exercise and bathe half an hour later after the exercise.

 Wear warm clothing for protection from the cold.

 Do not roam around in the early morning dew or moonlight; protect yourself from the cold, spray of water on the body and fast breeze from the fan and do not sleep during the day.
 Avoid these things strictly in this season as they increase kapha (phlegm) in the body and give rise to disease.